geerlingguy/mac-dev-playbook/README.md

   2. Ensure Apple's command line tools are installed (`xcode-select --install` to launch the installer).
   3. Clone this repository to your local drive.
   4. Run `$ ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
-  5. Run `ansible-playbook main.yml -i inventory -u [username] --ask-sudo-pass` inside this directory (substitute `[username]` for your macOS account username).
+  5. Run `ansible-playbook main.yml -i inventory -u [username] -K` inside this directory (substitute `[username]` for your macOS account username).
 Enter your account password when prompted.

 > Note: If some Homebrew commands fail, you might need to agree to XCode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.